CMS Evidence FAQs

 Do I need to organise my evidence before sending it?

-Can I use the CMS online account?
+Can I use the CMS online account to submit evidence?

 Is uploading documents online enough?

-What if CMS shows incorrect information?
+What if the CMS system shows incorrect information?

-Why is keeping records important?
+Why is keeping my own records important?